The Resolved Structure of a Low Metallicity Photodissociation Region: Results

 \subsection{Distances Between PDR Boundaries}

 A key goal of this study is to resolve the PDR boundaries in a low-metallicity environment.
 In Figure~\ref{fig:models_conv}, we overplot and normalize the radial profiles to the peak value of each emission line over the whole profile.
 We also show the convolved constant pressure (dashed) and constant density (dotted) models for the \htwo 2.12 \micron, [CI] 1$-$0, $^{12}$CO J=2$-$1, $^{12}$CO J=3$-$2 line.
 We label the ionization front (IF), dissociation front (DF), and the C/CO boundary on each of the plots in vertical gray dash-dotted lines.
 We also present the ionized gas tracers HI Paschen $\alpha$, Brackett $\alpha$, and H$\alpha$, which are not included in the models.
 To compare to the PDR models, we make the same measurements on the modeled line emissivity to characterize the separations, convolving each model tracer to match the corresponding resolution of each observed emission line.
 We note that comparing model emissivities with observables is typical for edge-on PDRs \citep{Joblin18, Goicoechea19}, but the absolute line intensities depend on the viewing angle.
 The emissivity and intensity profiles could be different in the case of opacity effects, especially for the CO lines.
-However, we find that the emissivity peaks close to the edge of where the CO abundance starts to rise, where the CO optical depth towards the PDR surface is small.
-We expect that even if the line optical depth along the line of sight is large, the emissivity peaks where photon trapping is not important because the photons easily escape towards the PDR surface.
+However, we find that the emissivity peaks close to the edge of where the CO abundance starts to rise, where the gas temperatures and densities are sufficiently high to excited the lines.

 Figure \ref{fig:models_conv} indicates that we have measured the separation between the DF and the peaks in [CI] and CO emission, indicating we have resolved the PDR structure.
 Table \ref{table:slice} lists the locations and separations for the H$_2$ 2.12 \micron, [CI] 1$-$0, $^{12}$CO J=2$-$1, $^{12}$CO J=3$-$2, HI Paschen $\alpha$, HI Brackett $\alpha$, and H$\alpha$ lines, with distances converted to parsecs using the SMC distance of 62 kpc \citep{Scowcroft16}.
 We also present the separations measured from the constant density/pressure models.
 We take location of the C/CO transition to be the average of the ${}^{12}$CO J=2$-$1 and ${}^{12}$CO J=3$-$2.
 We give an upper limit on the separation between $^{12}$CO J=2$-$1 and [CI] 1$-$0 as they are not distinguished within their respective uncertainties.
 The separations between the DF, [CI], and CO emission suggest a compact PDR structure, which we compare to models in the following sections.